More Options For Cancer Immunotherapy

 Lewis Lanier is Professor and Chair of Microbiology and Immunology and Director of the Parker Institute for Cancer Immunotherapy at the University of California-San Francisco Medical School in San Francisco, California.

-Kai Wucherpfennig is Director of the Center for Cancer Immunotherapy Research at the Dana Farber Cancer Institute in Boston, Massachusetts.
+Kai Wucherpfennig is chair of Cancer Immunology and Virology at the Dana Farber Cancer Institute, and a Professor of Neurology at Harvard Medical School in Boston Massachusetts.

 IRA FLATOW: This is “Science Friday.”
 I’m Ira Flatow.
 Chemotherapy has been a standard practice for decades, but because it kills healthy cells as well as cancerous ones, it has many side effects.
 It’s now becoming clear that our immune systems are one of the best weapons we have.
 Our bodies come with an array of tools for removing unwelcome visitors.
 But tumors are also adept at telling our t-cells and lymphocytes to move along, there’s nothing to see here.